 The Caribbean Plate is a mostly oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.
 These borders are regions of intense seismic activity, including frequent earthquakes and volcanic eruptions.

 The Caribbean Plate is a mostly oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.

 Roughly 3.2 million sq km (1.2 million sq mi) in area, the Caribbean Plate borders the North American Plate, the South American Plate, the Nazca Plate and the Cocos Plate.
 These borders are regions of intense seismic activity, including frequent earthquakes, occasional tsunamis and volcanic eruptions.

-The northern boundary with the North American plate is a transform or strike-slip boundary which runs from the border area of Belize, Guatemala (Motagua Fault) and Honduras in Central America, eastward through the Cayman trough.
+The northern boundary (with the North American Plate) is a transform or strike-slip boundary which runs from the border area of Belize, Guatemala and Honduras in Central America and eastward through the Cayman trough.
 From there it continues eastward just south of the southeast coast of Cuba and just north of Hispaniola, Puerto Rico and the Virgin Islands.

 Part of the Puerto Rico Trench, the deepest part of the Atlantic Ocean (roughly 8,400 m or 27,500 ft), lies along this border.
 The Puerto Rico trench is at a complex transition from the subduction boundary to the south and the transform boundary to the west.